brazeen/BED2024Apr_P07_T05/README.md

 Ensure directory is the root directory of this repository<br>`npm i` to install all libraries

 ## Seeding
-The seed can be found in volunteezyseed.sql
+The seed can be found in volunteezyseed.sql<br>Required SQL login info is found in `dbConfig.js`

 ## Running
 `node app.js`